Understanding the 'Lock Wallet' feature inside Exodus

 - How does this work behind-the-scenes?

-The in-wallet lock feature is not a 2-Factor Authentication alternative.
+The in-wallet lock feature is NOT a 2-Factor Authentication alternative.
 Please read the full guide to understand this feature in detail.
 For added 2FA-like protection of your funds, use a hardware wallet.

 How does the in-wallet lock function work?

 With the lock function, you can choose to have your wallet automatically lock after a selected amount of time.
 By default, this function is not enabled, but you can easily access it through the Security menu in the Settings tab of your Exodus wallet.

 Choose from the following auto-lock time options: